-I have used this method/hair style in the past and my only complain was that the doll I used it for was for my daughter and a chunk of it got stuck on her bed and the doll ended up with quite a bald spot.
-In the end I had to replace the hair and I chose a more suitable material for a child to play with the second time around.
+I have used this method/hairstyle in the past and my only complaint was that the doll I used it for was for my daughter and a chunk of it got stuck on her bed and the doll ended up with quite a bald spot.
+In the end, I had to replace the hair and I chose a more suitable material for a child to play with the second time around.

 For a tutorial on how to use this method of hair, please visit Antique Lilac.

 For suppliers of Tibetan Lambskin please visit:

 5. Fabric cap: felted, cloth, mohair or wool felt

 Even though I don't see this style used as often, it is by far one of my favourites.

 Most "rag dolls" have some sort of fabric hair, wether is repurposed doilies, wool felt or even felted sweaters (like I use for my Cloth Figs).

 I think this method has so much potential and uniqueness and brings a different sort of vibe to the doll.
 I can't recommend it highly enough.

 You can either sew a cap like previously mentioned, or you can get really creative and "drape" the hair and create a permanent or semi-permanent hairstyle.
 You can sew ponytails, or buns or whatever you see fit.
 It is an extremely playful style and one suitable both for children and collectors.